It’s not just a word. To us, sustainability’s central to everything we do.

 ZiwiPeak is 100% natural.
 And we know where every ingredient comes from, whether from pastures or the ocean.

 All animal ingredients are sourced from the grass-fed pastures in traceable, approved New Zealand farms.
-Our suppliers use no antibiotics, hormones, preservatives, growth promotants or added hormones.
+Our suppliers use no antibiotics, hormones, preservatives, or growth promotants.
 With stringent biosecurity laws, the country is free of most animal diseases.
 Products are also GMO-free, with no ethoxyquin, BHA or BHT and no propylene glycol.

 We use New Zealand seafood too, hoki fish and green-lipped mussels, under strict government-managed, sustainable systems.
 (New Zealand is the only country where green-lipped mussels are found.
 They’re famous for their joint-healing properties because they contain high levels of glucosamine, chondroitin and omega 3 and 6.)

-We use no added sugars, salt, glycerines, antibiotics, hormones, growth promotants, fillers, grains or potatoes.
+We use no added sugars, salt, glycerines, fillers, preservatives, grains or potatoes.
 These are all unhealthy ingredients commonly found in cheaper pet foods that your animal’s digestion system struggles to process.
 We use BPA-free food liners in cans.

 Climate and carbon footprint